Kalle Kerman

-Kalle Kerman (born February 10, 1979, in Kuopio) is a Finnish professional ice hockey forward.
-He is currently an unrestricted free agent who most recently played with KalPa in the Finnish Liiga.
+Kalle Kerman (born February 10, 1979, in Kuopio) is a Finnish former professional ice hockey forward.
+He most recently played with KalPa in the Finnish Liiga.

 Kerman first played with KalPa in his junior years and men's lower levels before making his SM-liiga debut with SaiPa during 2002–03 season.
 He played in SaiPa for three seasons before moving to Sweden.

-In Sweden he played one season in Mora IK and one full season in Luleå HF before moving back to Finland during second season in Luleå.
-He played rest of 2007–08 in Jokerit and continued there next season.
-For 2009–10 season he is returning to KalPa.
+In Sweden, he played one season in Mora IK and one full season in Luleå HF, before moving back to Finland during his second season in Luleå.
+He played the rest of 2007–08 in Jokerit and continued there the next season.
+For the 2009–10 season, he returned to KalPa.

 On January 26, 2011, Kerman agreed to a three-year contract extension with KalPa.

-In 2009 he performed well in national team exhibition games and was chosen to represent Finland in World Championships.
+In 2009, he performed well in national team exhibition games and was chosen to represent Finland in World Championships.